 To apply for the Start Up Visa, you will need to be a graduate of Oxford Brookes University and have been awarded a Bachelor’s degree, Master’s degree or PhD before the date of endorsement.* Applications can be made from inside or outside the UK.

 For your business proposal, there are a couple of rules and guidelines you’ll need to follow.

-Above all, make your business proposal genuine, credible and innovative.
+Above all, make your business proposal innovative, viable and scalable.

 We strongly recommend reading the UKVI webpage for all of the conditions of the Start Up Visa before you submit an application.

-Once we have received your business proposal you will be invited for a meeting with a Business Consultant to explore your idea, this can be by Skype if you are not in the UK.
+Once we have received your business proposal you will be invited for a meeting with a Business Consultant to explore your idea.
+All communication is currently delivered online.
 The purpose of this meeting is to explore the candidate’s idea, to understand your motivations for starting a business and to give guidance on the criteria for a business suitable for endorsement.
 After this you will be asked to complete an initial business plan.

 Once you have perfected your business plan and cash flow, you will be invited to pitch your idea to the team.
 The pitch will last no longer than 10 minutes, after this you will be asked questions about your business.
 This will be the deciding factor of whether the Start Up Visa team will write you a letter of recommendation to the Commercialisation Review Panel.

 If you are recommended by the team, the Commercialisation Review Panel will receive a letter of recommendation, your business proposal and your cash flow.
 They will process your application and decide to either:

 Before receiving your endorsement letter you will be asked to complete the University’s Terms and Conditions and you will be made a second offer to pay a fee of £1000 plus VAT (£1200 total) to the University for our bespoke mentoring and monitoring service.**